zammad/zammad-user-documentation/advanced/ticket-actions/link.rst

    Click the ``+ Link`` button to access the link dialog.

 Link dialog
-   You can enter the ticket number of the ticket you want to link to (see 1).
-   Alternatively, you can choose from the list below (see 2).
+   You can enter the ticket number of the ticket you want to link to (see 1), or choose from the list below (see 2).
 If the customer has an existing ticket, it will show up under **Recent customer tickets**.
 You can see your last viewed tickets under **Recently viewed tickets** anyway.
 Additionally, you can choose the link type from the drop down menu.
 You can link to one or more tickets for each type.

    .. figure:: /images/advanced/ticket-actions/link-dialog.png
       :alt: Link dialog